sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 In the Patch Library, right click the `Radial Button` object and select `Edit`.
 Then without selecting a patch, open up the Patch Inspector.
 This inspects `Radial Button` itself.
 In the dropdown at the top select `Published Inputs & Outputs`.
 You'll see a table of `Input` mapped to `input_proxy_1` and another `Input` mapped to `input_proxy_2`.
 Change one of the `Input` labels to `Progress` and the other to `Image`.
 I don't know if there's a way to immediately see which is which.
 However if you save and reopen `Radial Button`, the label on the image layer should say "Image" not "Progress".
 If you guessed wrong be sure to flip them the other way.

-Now that we've renamed the properties let's go back to our composition to see our change.
+We've renamed the properties, so let's go back to our composition to see our change.

 <img width="143" height="78" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/radial-input-input.png">